yiqiao-yin/pace-u-cs667/capstone/README.md

   - Mar.
 15th: [Draft of the App](#draft-of-the-app)
   - Mar.
 29th: [Beta Version and Technical Report](#beta-version-and-technical-report)
   - Apr.
 5th: [Final Delivery of Container-Ready App](#final-delivery-of-container-ready-app)
+- Project 3 Submission:
+  - Apr.
+30th: You must make one submission to deliver what you worked on for a project of your choice.
+You must choose at least one project [here](./extra_proj.md)

+You can pass the class with successful submissions of the above deliverables.
+All deliverables will be submitted using [this link](https://airtable.com/appBjNPgdot15ZqO7/pagKL7hfbTouEflS9/form).

+Please take these submissions seriously.

 ## Project 1: Credibility Score for Articles/Sources/References